Women, Peace, and Security Act of 2015

-The Women, Peace, and Security “WPS” Act (S. 1942 /H.R.
-2874) has been re-introduced in the U.S. Congress to promote women's meaningful inclusion and participation in peace and security processes in order to prevent, mitigate, or resolve violent conflict.
-This bill will enable Congress to exercise oversight over full implementation of the U.S. National Action Plan (NAP) on Women, Peace, and Security that was enacted by executive order in December 2011.
+The Women, Peace, and Security “WPS” Act (S. 224) has been reintroduced in the Senate to promote women's meaningful inclusion and participation in peace and security processes in order to prevent, mitigate, or resolve violent conflict.

 The Women, Peace, and Security Act (WPS Act) would...

-- Require the Secretary of State to work with counterparts at the Pentagon and USAID to provide Congress with an annual report on women, peace, and security that includes an overview of how U.S. taxpayer dollars are being spent to promote women’s inclusion and participation as directed by the U.S. NAP;
+- Ensure reporting on government implementation efforts by requiring the Secretary of State to work with counterparts at the Department of Defense and USAID to report annually to Congress on how U.S. taxpayer dollars are being spent to actively recruit and retain women in leadership roles and promote women’s inclusion and participation in conflict prevention, resolution, and peacebuilding processes.

-- Encourage the United States to assist women mediators and negotiators by eliminating barriers to their equal and secure participation in peace processes and to support partner governments that demonstrate a commitment to recruiting and retaining women in leadership roles;
+- Encourage the U.S. to identify and support women mediators and negotiators by eliminating barriers to their equal and secure participation in peace processes as well as to support partner governments that demonstrate a commitment to recruiting and retaining women in leadership roles;

-- Require the head of each relevant agency of the Federal Government to identify common indicators to evaluate the impact of United States foreign assistance on women’s meaningful inclusion and participation and revise approaches to ensure improved outcomes.
+- Require U.S. government agencies to monitor and evaluate the impact of U.S. foreign assistance on women’s meaningful inclusion and participation and revise approaches to ensure improved outcomes.